 - Clause 7 of the EU SCCs, the “Docking Clause (Optional)”, shall be deemed incorporated;

 - in Clause 9 of the EU SCCs, the parties choose Option 2, ‘General Written Authorisation’, with a time period of 10 days;

 - the optional wording in Clause 11 of the EU SCCs shall be deemed not incorporated;

 - in Clause 17 of the EU SCCs, the Data Exporter and Data Importer agree that the EU SCCs shall be governed by the laws of the Netherlands and choose Option 1 to this effect;

 - in Clause 18 of the EU SCCs, the Data Exporter and Data Importer agree that any disputes shall be resolved by the courts of the Netherlands;

 - Annexes I.A, I.B, I.C, II and III of the EU SCCs shall be deemed completed with the information set out in Annex 1, Annex 2 and Annex 3 to this DPA.

 b.
-Where the UK SCCs apply (i.e., for transfers from UK to countries, which were not recognized as providing adequate protections by UK authorities), they will be deemed incorporated in this Agreement as follows:
+Where the UK SCCs apply (i.e., for transfers from the UK to countries which are not recognized as providing adequate protections by UK authorities), they will be deemed incorporated into this Agreement as follows:

 - in Clause 12 of the UK SCCs, the Optional “Indemnification” and “Priority of standard contractual clauses” Clauses are deemed not incorporated;